 |Bifora Heritage Hotel, Trogir|

-Extra nights (£ per person per room) in a double or single room
+Extra nights (£ per person per night) in a double or single room

 |Bifora Heritage Hotel, Trogir (B&B)||Double room||Single room|